BRAIN-Lab-AI/LUCID-Enhanced-Deep-Learning-Solution-for-DDoS-Attack-Detection/README.md

 - Model Optimization: Investigate methods to improve performance metrics (accuracy, F1-score, macro-F1, AUC) through refined training and evaluation strategies.

-- Data Handling Enhancements: Explore better preprocessing and class-imbalance handling to improve detection of diverse and minority attack patterns.

 If time permits, we will also explore:

 - Cross-Dataset Evaluation: Test the approach on multiple standard IDS datasets to assess robustness and generalization.